Adult Mental Health Program

 Office-based case management services such as assisting with benefits applications, collaborating with other providers, and advocating for and coordinating delivery of medical services are available.

-8. Does the Adult Mental Health Program provide housing or day treatment services?
+8. Does the Adult Behavioral Health Program provide housing or day treatment services?

 No, we do not provide housing or day treatment services but we are able to assist in obtaining shelter placement, group housing when available.
 In addition, we can coordinate and advocate on behalf of clients with other providers who offer these services.